yawen2002/COMP545_Project_Code/README.md

 The script `Output_Text_Approach.py` allows models to freely generate text and classifies their responses by matching predefined answer keywords in the output.

 The results are saved in csv files.

+## Analysis of Results

+The notebook `Human_Study_Analysis.ipynb` compares LLM performance and human performance from the human study.